nhsx/skunkworks-bed-allocation/src/hospital/README.md

 ### 1.2 Initialise the hospital

 Initialise the hospital object with a name.
-We can then set up a list of ward definitions, where wards can either be medical or surgial.
+We can then set up a list of ward definitions, where wards can either be medical or surgical.
 In addition a list of specialties can be added, as well as ward sex if applicable.
 Finally, we apply some ward level restrictions.
-A full set of available ward restrictions are within the [`hospital.restrictions.ward`](restrictions/ward.py) submodule.
+A full set of available ward restrictions are defined in the [`hospital.restrictions.ward`](restrictions/ward.py) submodule.

 ```python
 # initialise hospital object